FIRST CIRCULAR

 Established in 2013, the Shanghai Archaeology Forum (SAF) is a global initiative that promotes the investigation, protection, and utilization of the world’s archaeological resources and heritage.
 It serves as an international platform to illuminate the significance and relevance of archaeological research to the world today.
 The forum is fully committed to excellence through innovation and cooperation and to the sustainable development of human society.

 The 6th Shanghai Archaeology Forum will beheld from the 15th through the 18th of December 2025 in Shanghai, China.
-It is organized by the Institute of Archaeology at the Chinese Academy of Social Sciences, National Center for Archaeology, Shanghai University, and Shanghai Academy, under the auspices of the Chinese Academy of Social Sciences, National Administration of Cultural Heritage, and the Shanghai Municipal People’s Government.
+It is organized by the Institute of Archaeology at the Chinese Academy of Social Sciences, Department of Archaeology NCHA, Shanghai University, and Shanghai Academy, under the auspices of the Chinese Academy of Social Sciences, National Administration of Cultural Heritage, and the Shanghai Municipal People’s Government.

 THEME